On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-Note that this observation reflects a counterexample to the equivalence between the statistical inconsistency of Maximum-Parsimony on single-site data and $k$-tuple-site data for four sequences established in \cite{Steel-Penny}, which is minimal in the following sense: Theorem \ref{SP} holds for $n=4$ (number of sequences), arbitrary $r$ (number of character states) and arbitrary $k$, while we could show that it no longer holds for $n=5, \, k=2$ and $r=2$, so the equivalence already fails when the number of taxa is increased by one, even if only two states are considered.
-Note however, that even though there exists no equivalence between the statistical inconsistency of Maximum Parsimony on single-site and $2$-tuple-site data for five sequences, there is still a close relationship between the two types of data since the region where they differ (in regard to whether Maximum Parsimony is statistically consistent or inconsistent) is very small.
-Additionally, we now also compare the size of the areas where Maximum Parsimony is statistically consistent on $2$-tuple-site data, but inconsistent on single-site data and vice versa.
-The size of the area where Maximum Parsimony is statistically consistent on $2$-tuple-site data, but statistically inconsistent on single-site data is $0.000568937$.
+Note that this observation reflects a counterexample to the equivalence between the statistical inconsistency of MP on single-site data and $k$-tuple-site data for four sequences established in \cite{Steel-Penny}, which is minimal in the following sense: Theorem \ref{SP} holds for $n=4$ (number of sequences), arbitrary $r$ (number of character states) and arbitrary $k$, while we have seen in the above example that it no longer holds for $n=5, \, k=2$ and $r=2$, so the equivalence already fails when the number of taxa is increased by one, even if only two states are considered.
+Note however, that even though there exists no equivalence between the statistical inconsistency of MP on single-site and $2$-tuple-site data for five sequences, there is still a close relationship between the two types of data since the region where they differ (in regard to whether MP is statistically consistent or inconsistent) is very small. \\ Additionally, we now also compare the size of the areas where MP is statistically consistent on $2$-tuple-site data, but inconsistent on single-site data and vice versa.
+The size of the area where MP is statistically consistent on $2$-tuple-site data, but statistically inconsistent on single-site data is $0.000568937$.
 The size of the area for the reversed case is $0.000478658$.
 We see that the first area is slightly larger than the second area, but both areas are very small -- so the consistency zones almost coincide. \\